-When it comes to keeping your caravan in tiptop condition, one of the most satisfying ways to make a difference is with a good old clean.
-Cleaning your static caravan needn’t be an arduous task, such is the range of cleaning products available, and if you keep on top of the small jobs, it will take no time at all to ensure your caravan always looks in mint condition.
+When it comes to keeping a caravan in tip-top condition, one of the most satisfying ways to make a difference is with a good old-fashioned clean.
+Cleaning a static caravan needn’t be an arduous task, such is the range of cleaning products available, and if the smaller tasks are kept up on, it will take no time at all to ensure the caravan always looks in mint condition.

 Twice weekly, or weekly

 Depending on how much time is spent inside the caravan, the carpets may only need hoovered weekly.
 However, some people, particularly those with kids or pets prefer to do this more often.
 Dusting is best done at least weekly too, as a build-up of dust can irritate the nasal passages and exacerbate any allergies.
 Similarly, the bathroom needs a good weekly clean, just like in the house.

 Depending on how “van proud” an owner is, they may wish to do this fortnightly but again, this depends on how much use the caravan is getting.
 Working from the top down, washing the windows, then any decking and the outside of the caravan makes sure that it always looks well kept.
 Due to the fact that many caravans sit in rural areas there’s a good chance that leaving it any longer than this will leave the caravan looking less than pristine.